Anne of York, Lady Howard

 Anne had two half-brothers from her mother’s first marriage to Sir John Grey of Groby:

 In 1479, King Edward IV began negotiations with Maximilian, Archduke of Austria, later Holy Roman Emperor, for his daughter Anne to marry Maximilian’s son Philip of Habsburg.
-Maximilian was married to Mary, Duchess of Burgundy, a very wealthy heiress with vast lands which Philip would inherit.
+Maximilian was married to Mary, Duchess of Burgundy, a very wealthy heiress with vast lands that Philip would inherit.
 There was also a York family connection: King Edward IV’s sister and Anne’s aunt, Margaret of York, was the stepmother of Mary, Duchess of Burgundy.
 On August 5, 1480, the marriage negotiations were completed.
 However, after the unexpected death of King Edward IV, the marriage contract between Anne and Philip of Habsburg was rejected by Philip’s father.

-A late-16th/early 17th-century image of Anne’s brother King Edward V of England, one of the missing Princes in the Tower; Credit – Wikipedia
+Anne’s brother King Edward V of England, one of the missing Princes in the Tower; Credit – Wikipedia

 When Anne was seven-years-old, her father King Edward IV died on April 9, 1483, a few weeks before his 41st birthday.
 Anne’s twelve-year-old brother succeeded their father as King Edward V, and King Edward IV’s brother, Richard, Duke of Gloucester, was named Lord Protector of his young nephew and moved to keep the Woodvilles, the family of Edward IV’s widow Elizabeth Woodville, from exercising power.
 The widowed queen sought to gain political power for her family by appointing family members to key positions and rushing the coronation of her young son.
-The new king was being accompanied to London by his maternal uncle Anthony Woodville, 2nd Earl Rivers and his half-brother Sir Richard Grey.
+The new king was accompanied to London by his maternal uncle Anthony Woodville, 2nd Earl Rivers and his half-brother Sir Richard Grey.
 Rivers and Grey were accused of planning to assassinate Richard, Duke of Gloucester, and were arrested, and taken to Pontefract Castle, where they were later executed without trial.
 Richard, Duke of Gloucester then proceeded with the new king to London where Edward V was presented to the Lord Mayor of London.
 For their safety, King Edward V and his nine-year-old brother Richard, Duke of York were sent to the Tower of London and were never seen again.
 They are the famous Princes in the Tower.

 On June 22, 1483, a sermon was preached at St. Paul’s Cross in London declaring Edward IV’s marriage to Elizabeth Woodville invalid and his children illegitimate.
 This information apparently came from Robert Stillington, Bishop of Bath and Wells, who claimed a legal pre-contract of marriage to Eleanor Butler, had invalidated King Edward IV’s later marriage to Elizabeth Woodville.
 The citizens of London presented Richard, Duke of Gloucester with a petition urging him to assume the throne, and he was proclaimed king on June 26, 1483.
 King Richard III and his wife Anne Neville were crowned in Westminster Abbey on July 6, 1483, and their son Edward of Middleham was created Prince of Wales.
 In January 1484, Parliament issued the Titulus Regius, a statute proclaiming Richard the rightful king.